abdulrahman-hassanin/Embedded_System_Online_Diploma/Unit3_Embedded_C/Lesson_3/README.md

 The linker script and startup code is implemented from scratch.

-The startup code is implemented in two approaces:
+The startup code is implemented in two approaches:
 - startup.s with Assembly code
 - startup.c with C code